10 Eryx Sand Boa Species

 © Wikimedia Commons User: Davidvraju – CC BY-SA 4.0

-This is the largest sand boa worldwide, at a maximum of 120cm.
+This is the largest sand boa worldwide, at a maximum of 110cm, possibly 120cm.
 John’s sand boas also have the most superstition of any Eryx member.
-It’s believed that keeping them as a pet brings good luck, and that consuming its meat cures AIDs.
-This has fueled an illegal trade operated by gangs, and in 2012 four suspected smugglers were arrested in possession of one.
-Trading red sand boas is illegal under India’s Wildlife Protection Act of 1972.
-Red sand boas are also popular with snake charmers on the street.
+It’s believed that keeping them as pets brings good luck, and that consuming their meat cures AIDs.

 8 Eryx somalicus

 Some sand boas have been researched since the 1700s, particularly the Indian members, thanks to British naturalists collecting specimens in jars and bringing them back to London.
 But Eryx somalicus, AKA the Somalian sand boa, is one of the more mysterious ones again.
-This species is found in Ethiopia and Somalia in far eastern Africa.
+This species is found mainly in Ethiopia and Somalia in far eastern Africa.

-Research is scarce, but Somalian sand boas have been found at altitudes from 0 to 1150 metres.
-They seem more flexible in their habitats, as they’ve been found in dry scrubland, shrub steppe, open woodland, and even beaches.
 One Somalian sand boa was found in “sandy country with patches of grass and scattered large thorn trees”.
-This was found with half of its body in a hole in the ground.
-They have the classic tapering snout of snakes which love to burrow in soft sand, and they seem relatively non-aggressive.
-As for their diet, one Somalia sand boa was found with a gecko in its stomach.
+This snake was found with half of its body in a hole in the ground.
+Somalian sand boas have the classic tapering snout of snakes which love to burrow in soft sand, and they seem relatively non-aggressive.
+As for their diet, one Somalian sand boa was found with a gecko in its stomach.

 9 Javelin boa